 The Notts AAA Road Race Summer League is a series of 5 races from April to August on mainly rural, undulating road and trail courses.
+They are closed races for members of Notts AAA affiliated clubs only.

 All the courses are between 5 and 6 miles.